echancrure/PTC-Solver/README.md

 3. INSTALLATION OVERVIEW

-You should have a working version of ECLiPSe 7.0 installed on your machine before proceeding further.
+You should have a working version of ECLiPSe 7.0 (the Constraint Programming System not the IDE...) installed on your machine before proceeding further.
 ECLiPSe can be obtained from https://eclipseclp.org/ .

 4. DOCUMENTATION